 Employer Identification Number (EIN) for Churches

-501c3 Application Form 1023 for Churches
+501c3 501(c)(3) Application Form 1023 for Churches

-When applying for recognition as tax exempt under IRC Section 501c3, churches and some religious organizations must use the form 1023.
-Smaller religious organizations may be eligible to use Form 1023-EZ, Streamlined Application for Recognition of Exemption.
-However I do not recommend it.
-A church applying for 501c3 exemption cannot use the form 1023 EZ.
+When applying for recognition as tax exempt under IRC Section 501c3 501(c)(3), churches and some religious organizations must use the Form 1023.
+Smaller religious organizations may be qualify for using Form 1023EZ Form 1023-EZ, Streamlined Application for Recognition of Exemption, however I don't recommend it.

-Churches and religious organizations, like many other charitable organizations, qualify for exemption from federal income tax under Internal revenue code section 501(c)(3) and are generally eligible to receive tax-deductible contributions.
+Churches and religious organizations, like many other charitable organizations, qualify for exemption from federal income tax under Internal revenue code section 501c3 501(c)(3) and are generally eligible to receive tax-deductible contributions.
 To qualify for tax-exempt status, a church or a religious organization must meet the following requirements (covered in detail throughout this website):

 - the church or the ministry must be organized and operated exclusively for religious, educational, scientific or other charitable purposes;